 Many schools in Kent are involved in leading and participating in school-based routes.
 If you are interested in a school-based route, you may wish to contact your local primary or secondary school to ask if they are involved.

 Both postgraduate and undergraduate teacher training courses are available at universities and colleges throughout the UK.
-Canterbury Christ Church University, the University of Brighton, the University of Greenwich and several other universities work closely with Kent based schools to deliver their teacher training programmes.
-See here or university websites for further guidance.
+Canterbury Christ Church University, the University of Brighton, the University of Greenwich and several other universities work closely with schools in Kent based to deliver their teacher training programmes.

 If you have a degree and wish to train as a primary or secondary school teacher, then this route may be suitable.
 A PGCE is a 1 year course leading to QTS and focuses on developing your teaching skills and underpinning your knowledge.
 The PGCE involves lectures, seminars and other taught sessions in a university setting, including teaching placements in schools.
 Dedicated subject knowledge enhancement courses are also available in some secondary subjects should your degree not closely align with the subject you wish to teach.